jzf21/ds-c/README.md

-## I'm a Computer Science and Engineering Student
+## I'm a Computer Science  Engineering Student

 -At Model Engineering College Thrikkakara
 -Tries to make goofy games with pygame
--Learning flask at the moment
+-Learning React at the moment

 ---